Keyboard shortcuts

 Migrating an existing project

 If you already have a Bevy 0.18 game, you can wire jackdaw in without starting from scratch.
-The diff is small, but there are a few gotchas.
-This page walks through it.
+The fastest path is jackdaw init, which scaffolds everything below for you.
+The manual steps are documented too, so you know what it does and can adjust.

 The end state matches what cargo generate produces from the game-static template: